 Fellow Endorphin Junkies -

-The weather tomorrow will be cool, with Temps in the mid-40s and some humidity at 80%, with some wind at 6 MPH, but still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
+The weather tomorrow will be a little warmer, with Temps in the mid-60s and high humidity at 93%, with some fog, but still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
 Accordingly, the Thursday Morning DCRRC Track Practice in Arlington at Yorktown track in Greenbriar stadium at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
 Workout as follows:

-March 27, 2025 – TMBC: 3 to 4 x 1600m in 10k Pace, with 400m jogs between, then 2 x 400m at 5k pace, 200m in between
+May 8, 2025 – TMBC: 3 to 5 x 1600m in 10k Pace, with 400m jogs between

-Stallions: 5:45 to 6:30 Pace for 1600s, 4 intervals, then 5 to 10 seconds faster on 400s
+Stallions: 5:45 to 6:30 Pace for 1600s, 4 to 5 intervals

-Wolf Pack: 6:30 to 7:15 Pace for 1600s, 3 to 4 intervals, then 5 to 10 seconds faster on 400s
+Wolf Pack: 6:30 to 7:15 Pace for 1600s 4 intervals

-Gazelles: 7:15 to 8:00 Pace, for 1600s 3 to 4 intervals, then 5 to 10 seconds faster on 400s
+Gazelles: 7:15 to 8:00 Pace, for 1600s 3 to 4 intervals

-Coyotes/MTP Trainees for 1600s: 8:00 to 10:00 Pace, 3 intervals, then 5 to 10 seconds faster on 400s
+Coyotes/MTP Trainees for 1600s: 8:00 to 10:00 Pace, 3 intervals

 When your track intervals lengthen to a mile, it is sometimes difficult to remember that you really want to change your form, style, cadence, etc. from your standard runs, but you really should.
 It makes a big difference if you switch your form from long distance form to speed work form – focus on lifting your knees, getting up on your toes, and using your arms in sync to lift the opposite leg.
 Don't fall into the trap of lengthening your stride (aka "Overstride") – cadence should increase measurably on the track as opposed to the road and trail.
 Instead, keep your core still and relaxed, and do not cross your arms over your body mid-point – this will swing your core (thus not still) and throw your stride off.
 On these longer intervals, mentally break them down – for example, on Lap 1 focus on form – "Am I up on my toes and lifting knees?"
 Lap 2 – "Am I relaxed – am I pushing while not getting too tense?"
 Lap 3 – "How is my breathing – through my nose and mouth - deeply?"
 Lap 4 – "Let's Finish strong" – but remember to pace yourselves no your final interval is quicker than your first interval – "Last Set, Best Set!" - remember to work towards negative splits!
 In this workout, those 400s give you a chance to flash your speed for the "Best Set!"